-Zavlin D et al. (2017) performed a retrospective analysis from the databases of the American College of Surgeons National Surgical Quality Improvement Program databases for adults and pediatrics to produce two cohorts that underwent surgical repair of gynecomastia.
-The study's goal goal of the study was to assess patient demographics, surgical outcomes, and complications.
+Zavlin $^{\rm D}$ -et al. (2017) performed a retrospective analysis from the American College of Surgeons National Surgical Quality Improvement Program databases for adults and pediatrics to produce two cohorts that underwent surgical repair of gynecomastia.
+The study's goal was to assess patient an individual's demographics, surgical outcomes, and complications.
 A total of 1787 individuals were identified, 204 pediatric and 1583 adult males.
-The mHean ages were 15.8 and 39.6, respectively.
+The mean ages were 15.8 and 39.6, respectively.
 The results demonstrated low surgical (3.9 and 1.9%) and medical (0.0 and 0.3%) complications within the standardized 30-day postoperative period.
 Children and adolescents, however, required double mean operative times compared to adults (111.3 vs. 56.7 min).
 The authors concluded that operative gynecomastia treatment remains a safe modality across all age groups.